c-prungo/2d-noise-algorithms/README.md

 # 2d-noise-algorithms

-using 2d noise samples to create interesting patterns
+Using 2d noise samples to create interesting patterns